-In 2019, you can expect that most restaurants will accommodate vegetarians, but eating out as a vegan can be a bit more difficult.
-When out with non-vegan friends or family, you can find yourself settling for sides or the token salad.
+In 2021, you can expect that most restaurants will accommodate vegetarians, but ordering food as a vegan can be a bit more difficult.
+When eating with non-vegan friends or family, you can find yourself settling for sides or the token salad.
 To avoid this, we’ve done some research to find out which cities in the UK are best suited to vegans and vegetarians.

 Which city caters the best for vegans and vegetarians?

-In third place, there is Bath, that has 12 restaurants in total and close to 94,782 residents.
-This makes 1 restaurant for every 7,899 inhabitants.
+In third place, there is Lancaster, that has 45 restaurants in total and close to 47,162 residents.
+This makes 1 restaurant for every 1,048 inhabitants.

-Of the 331 UK cities and towns we’ve considered, there are a total of 437 vegan restaurants and 538 vegetarian restaurants.
-The worst places are where there are zero vegan or vegetarian restaurants with the largest populations.
-Stoke-on-Trent appears to have no restaurants that are meat free for a population of 372,775, making it the least suitable place in the UK for those who are vegan or vegetarian.
+Of the 270 UK cities and towns we’ve considered, there are a total of 6,426 restaurants that cater to either vegans or vegetarians.
+The worst places have the lowest amount of vegan or vegetarian restaurants with the largest populations.
+Bexley appears to have just two restaurants that are meat free for a population of 228,000, making it the least suitable place in the UK for those who are vegan or vegetarian.
+To put this into context, that would be one restaurant per half of the population (specifically 114,000 people).
 For more rankings, check the table below to find out how your area scores.

-In January 2019 we did some research to find out Brits’ diet intentions.
+We’ve done some research to find out Brits’ diet intentions.
 Not only can eating less or no meat be healthier, but it’s also more environmentally friendly as meat and dairy production is one of the biggest contributors to the greenhouse effect that is causing global warming.
 Regardless, one might have to stay away from meat for ethical, religious or dietary reasons.
 More and more Brits are eating less animal products with vegetarian and vegan becoming increasingly popular diets.
-In the UK, around 6.5 million Brits choose a meat-free diet daily, with vegetarian and vegan lifestyles being the most popular among the youngest generations.
-The majority (86%) of baby boomers (born 1946–1964) say they eat meat, compared to less than three quarters (71%) of millennials (born 1981–1996) and only 63% of generation Z (born after 1996) do so.

 Finder found and compiled all the vegan-only and vegetarian-only restaurants listed on HappyCow and analysed them against populations listed on Mintel, ProdegeMR and World Population Review.
-This research was conducted in early October.
+This research was conducted in January 2021.